vio-m/django-blog/README.md

 # Django-Blog-and-Shop
-Blog app made with Django and Bootstrap
+Blog app with an E-store attached (see other branch).
+Made with Django and Bootstrap.

 ![alt](./media/screenshot.jpg)